Exponential martingales and changes of measure for counting processes: Introduction

+Statistical counting processes models are fundamental for the modeling of events occurring in continuous time.
+The simplest such process is the Poisson process, where the intensity of new events is constant.
+For more complex phenomena, it is necessary to consider models based on counting process with stochastic intensities, see e.g. \cite{MR636252}.
+Such models find applications in subjects as diverse as observational studies, neuronal spike trains, molecular biology and corporate defaults, see e.g. \cite{MR2817610,Truccolo2005,Masud2011,CarstensenEtAl2010,AzizEtAl2012}.
+Therefore, as discussed by Gjessing et al. in \cite{MR2726223}, for the purpose of statistical modeling using counting processes, it is of interest to formulate generic statistical models based on counting processes with stochastic intensity in terms of a family of candidate intensities, and it is then essential to be able to verify that the intensities result in well-defined nonexplosive models.

+The purpose of this paper is to obtain results for constructing nonexplosive counting processes with stochastic intensities via a change of measure on the background probability space.
+The objective is to derive verifiable conditions in a counting process context for an appropriate exponential martingale to be a true martingale.
+Using a change of measure, this allows for construction of nonexplosive counting processes.

-for a sequence $a(n)$ satisfying $\sum_{n=1}^\infty \frac{1}{a(n)} = \infty$ there is a measure $Q$ with Radon-Nikodym derivative with respect to $P$ being an exponential martingale such that $N$ is a nonexplosive counting process with intensity $\lambda$ under $Q$.
-The result is mentioned in \citep{O2010} as the Jacobsen condition.
-It holds a priori on the canonical spaces considered in \citep{J2005}.
-It is generally not possible to lift a measure from a canonical space to an abstract space but if the intensity is adapted to the filtration generated by $N$ the fact that the exponential martingale is a true martingale and not just a local martingale can be lifted.
-This shows that (\ref{eq:Jacobsen}), which is a very weak condition, is sufficient for the exponential martingale to be a true martingale if the intensity is adapted to the filtration generated by $N$.
-This, in turn, allows for the construction of a counting process on bounded intervals with intensity $\lambda$ by a change of measure if (\ref{eq:Jacobsen}) holds.
+To this end, we need conditions on the candidate intensities.
+If the intensity is adapted to the filtration generated by the counting process itself, precise results are obtainable by transferring the problem to a canonical setup, see e.g. Theorem 5.2.1 in \cite{MR2189574}.
+If $N$ is a counting process, which, under some probability measure $P$, is a homogeneous Poisson counting process, this theorem shows that given a candidate intensity process $\lambda$ satisfying $\lambda_t \leq a(N_{t-})$ for a sequence $a(n)$ such that $\sum_{n=1}^\infty 1/ a(n)$ diverges, then there is a measure $Q$ with likelihood process with respect to $P$ being an exponential martingale, such that $N$ is a nonexplosive counting process with intensity $\lambda$ under $Q$.
+This result is mentioned in \cite{MR2726223} as the Jacobsen condition.
+It holds on the canonical spaces considered in \cite{MR2189574} and allows for the construction of a counting process on bounded intervals with intensity $\lambda$ by a change of measure.